-1.1 The definitions and rules of interpretation in this condition apply in these conditions and by using this website you agree to the terms of these conditions.
+1.1 The definitions and rules of interpretation in this condition apply in these conditions and by using this website, entering into a verbal agreement or a written contract you agree to these terms & conditions.

 Customer: means the person, business or company who purchases the Products from the Supplier.

-Supplier: means Kustom Kit Gym Equipment Unit 16, Suprema Industrial Estate, Edington, Somerset, TA7 9LF, United Kingdom.
+Supplier: means Kustom Kit Gym Equipment Unit 16, Suprema Industrial Estate, Edington, Somerset, TA7 9BF, United Kingdom.

 Contract: means any contract between the Supplier and the Customer for the sale and purchase of the Products incorporating these conditions.